Expression

 ```xml <constant>string_filter</constant> <constant type='gchararray'>Hello, world</constant> ```

 To create a closure expression, use the `<closure>` element.
-The `type` and `function` attributes specify what function to use for the closure, the content of the element contains the expressions for the parameters.
+The `function` attribute specifies what function to use for the closure, and the `type` attribute specifies its return type.
+The content of the element contains the expressions for the parameters.
 For instance:

 ```xml <closure type='gchararray' function='combine_args_somehow'> <constant type='gchararray'>File size:</constant> < lookup type='GFile' name='size'>myfile</lookup> </closure> ```